valyentdev/ravel/README.md

 ## FAQ

+### Is it production-ready?

+Not yet, Ravel is in **alpha** and is to be considered unstable.

+But we are working full time on providing a stable release.

 ### Why is it named Ravel?

 Ravel is named after the famous composer Maurice Ravel, known for his orchestral works.

 ### How do I contribute?

-Please come and join us on our [Discord server](https://discord.gg/DuW5uQCtZj), where you can ask questions, get help, and contribute to the project.
+Please come and join us on our [Discord server](https://discord.valyent.dev), where you can ask questions, get help, and contribute to the project.

 ### How do I report a bug?